…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 One generation ago, …

-none in our family were Christians, we were heathen, idol worshippers – separate from Christ, … foreigners to the covenants of the promise, without hope and without God in the world.
+none in our extended family tree were Christians, we were heathen, idol worshippers – separate from Christ, … foreigners to the covenants of the promise, without hope and without God in the world.
 (Ephesians 2:12)

 I wish I could say I had a hand in bringing my cousins and relatives to the Lord.